 Whatever your business, it literally pays to think not only about your core product, but also about products that bring prospects in and those that will allow you to continue the client relationship well beyond delivery of the core product.

 There are five types of products that make up your product architecture, each of which should relate to and can build off the IP from your book.
+This is key to executing the product development strategy.

 Attention products get the attention of your target customer, provide value to them, and position you as a valuable expert who can help them.

-Attention products are offered freely, sometimes with no obligation, like in the case of blog articles, YouTube videos, podcasts, and so on, or in exchange for something small and non-monetary like contact information, such as guides, interactive tools, self-guided tutorials, and the like.
+These are offered freely, sometimes with no obligation, like in the case of blog articles, YouTube videos, podcasts, and so on, or in exchange for something small and non-monetary like contact information, such as guides, interactive tools, self-guided tutorials, and the like.

 Once created, attention products should be low cost or no cost to deliver, so that you can offer them freely to anyone who’s interested.